top of page

 Confidential, Respectful Care

 Services are not limited to any specific profession and are available to individuals from the broader community.
-Specialized experience with first responders enhances care but does not restrict access.
+Specialized experience with high-stress professionals enhances care but does not restrict access.

 Getting Started

-If you are a first responder or work in a high-stress role and are seeking trauma-informed support, I welcome the opportunity to connect.
+If you work in a high-stress role and are seeking trauma-informed support, I welcome the opportunity to connect.
 A consultation can help determine fit, discuss treatment options, and identify next steps.

 Thrivewell